Music of Bengal: Atulprasadi

 in Paschimbanga.
 Atul Prasad is credited with introducing the Thumri style in Bengali music.
 His songs centred on three broad subjects: patriotism, devotion and love.

+Paramartha Sangeet

+Paramartha Sangeet is a collection of devotional songs, which were composed and sung by Maharshi Nagendranath Bhaduri, a renowned yogi and spiritual figure.

+Nagendranath Bhaduri founded "Sanatana Dharma Pracharini Sabha" in 1891, a society dedicated to spreading the message of Sanatana Dharma.

+This organization, later known as "Nagendra Math" under the guidance of his disciple Dhyanaprakash Brahmachari, published a compilation of songs called Paramartha Sangitabali.
+This compilation includes three songs composed by Nagendranath himself, which were reportedly sung in the presence of Ramakrishna.

 Prabhat Samgiita

 Prabhát Saḿgiita also known as Songs of a New Dawn and Prabhat Songs, are songs composed by Prabhat Ranjan Sarkar.
 Sarkar composed a total of 5,018 songs including the lyrics and the tune, in a period of eight years from 1982 until his death in 1990, making using of eight different languages: Bengali, Hindi, English, Sanskrit, Urdu, Magahi, Maithili and Angika.

+Mujbhandari Songs

+Mujbhandari Songs are Islamic devotional songs associated with the Mujbhandari Sufi Order, a renowned Sufi tradition originating in Bengal, particularly linked to the shrine of Hazrat Shah Sufi Syed Ahmad Ullah Mujbhandari of Chittagong, Bangladesh.
+These songs praise Allah, Muhammad, and Sufi saints while promoting spiritual love, peace, and devotion.
+Famous Mujbhandari Singers are Sufi Samrat Abdul Gafur Hali, Jalal Uddin, Abdul Latit, Shafi Mondol and Arif Dewan.

+Rajanikanta Sen's Songs

+Rajanikanta Sen (1865–1910) was a renowned Bengali poet, composer, and lyricist known for his devotional songs, patriotic anthems, and emotional melodies.
+His songs reflect deep spirituality, patriotism, and love for humanity.